 - Make your bed.
 It leaves you with an immediate sense of accomplishment and is one of those little-known habits of successful people.

-- Set your intentions for the day.
-Mentally think about the most important things you want to accomplish today and envision yourself doing them.
-Think about how you want to feel as you’re brushing your teeth, in the shower, applying makeup or getting dressed.
+- Think about the most important things you want to accomplish today and envision yourself doing them.
+As you’re brushing your teeth, in the shower, applying makeup or getting dressed, think about how you want to feel.

 - Check your handbag, pack lunch and/or healthy snacks (nuts, a banana or apple, seaweed crips, a yogurt).